A Tradition Of Science and Education

 The GIA Diamond Dictionary - which quickly becomes the international industry reference – is published.

 GIA courses accredited by National Home Study Council (now the Distance Education Training Council).

 On-campus classes accredited by National Association of Trade and Technical Schools.

 Gems & Gemology is redesigned, printed in full color, and goes on to win 15 awards for excellence during the next 20 years

 GIA Celebrates its 50th Anniversary with the first International Gemological Symposium

-The GIA Alumni Association is established.
+The GIA Alumni Collective is established.